osg-htc/docs/docs/worker-node/install-singularity.md

 As of December 2018, no VO in the OSG is ready to use unprivileged, non-setuid Singularity from OASIS in production.
 VOs are, however, working to support it soon so OSG recommends that all RHEL 7.x installations enable support for unprivileged singularity, and for now also install the privileged RPM.
+RHEL 6.x installations have no option for unprivileged singularity and so will have to install the privileged RPM.

 In addition, there a few singularity features that only work with the privileged RPM, so a limited number of sites will want to continue to